Betty-Services/share-app/soundNotification/README.md

 3. Create a new interaction on any component that you want to use to trigger the sound notification.
 For exmaple when a button is clicked

 ![image](https://user-images.githubusercontent.com/58258518/159275403-b688591d-b5d5-4147-836c-eb563233aa01.png)

+After that the sound notification will be plated when eveyer the set interaction will be triggered.